Bill DeMott: Misfits In Action (2000–2001)

-World Wrestling Federation/Entertainment (2001–2007)
+World Wrestling Federation/Entertainment (2001–2008)

 The Alliance (2001–2002)

 When WCW was purchased by the WWF, DeMott signed a deal with the WWF and became part of The Invasion angle under his Hugh Morrus ring name as a member of The Alliance.
 Morrus made his WWF debut on the June 4, 2001 episode of Raw by attacking Edge.
 Aside from a pay-per-view match at Invasion on July 22 where he, Shawn Stasiak and Chris Kanyon defeated Big Show, Billy Gunn and Albert and an Intercontinental Championship match on the August 27 episode of Raw which he lost to Edge via disqualification, Morrus was relegated to wrestling on the company's secondary shows Heat and Jakked much like his fellow WCW alumni.
-In the September 29 episode of WWE Metal, Morrus made his first appearance at the show, where he takes on Billy Gunn, in a losing effort.
+In the September 29 episode of WWE Metal, Morrus made his first appearance at the show, where he took on Billy Gunn, in a losing effort.
 When The Invasion ended at Survivor Series following Team Alliance's loss to Team WWF, Morrus was kayfabe fired by Vince McMahon.
 While off television, Morrus performed at house shows and worked in company's developmental territory Heartland Wrestling Association (HWA).
-During his time in the HWA, he teamed with Raven to defeat Lance Cade and Steve Bradley to win the Tag Team Champions on March 12, 2002, which they lost only three days later to Cade and Bradley.
+During his time in the HWA, he teamed with Raven to defeat Lance Cade and Steve Bradley to win the Tag Team Championship on March 12, 2002, which they lost only three days later to Cade and Bradley.